 Marke Valley Mine, the earliest workings here date from during the late 1820’s there is no recorded output.
 In 1837 the a new company called Marke Valley Tin and Copper mine was set up.
 The best output was recorded in the latter years of the 1870’s when a branch of the Liskeard and Caradon railway.
 Soon after the mine became the second biggest Copper producer in the area.
 The site was abandoned in 1883 when it was decided to focus on the Wheal Jenkin part of the sett.

 On the South Western side of Caradon Hill is South Caradon Mine.
 It is the jewel of the Caradon Mining District, a huge Copper deposit was discovered here in 1836 which started the mining boom in this area.

 The Caradon Mining District is an extraordinary area, I have walked it in the winter months and the summer.
-It has it’s own mini environment, This is defiantly one of my best days out.
+Because it has it’s own mini environment, this is defiantly one of my best days out.